-Say you visit a picnic spot that is a large field with a sole farmhouse on the horizon.
-Years later, while looking for a good place to camp, say you find yourself in a large field with a sole hut on the horizon at the far end.
+Say you visit a picnic spot which is a large field with a sole farmhouse on the horizon.
+Years later, while looking for a good place to camp, say you find yourself in a large field with a sole hut on the horizon.

-“I think I’ve been here before”, you utter with a weird, other-worldly expression on your face.
 The thing is, our memory for the arrangement of objects is not so good as that of the objects themselves.
-If, for example, you notice a new plant in your dad’s garden that he calls his favourite you may immediately recognize it when you see it next.
+If, for example, you notice a new plant in your dad’s garden that he calls his favourite, you may immediately recognize it when you see it next.

 Ever had that experience where you look at a word that you’ve looked at a thousand times before, but suddenly it seems like you’re looking at it for the first time?

-Well, this feeling that a familiar thing is new or strange is Jamais vu and it’s the opposite of deja vu.
-In Jamais vu you know what you’re seeing is familiar, but somehow it seems unfamiliar.
+Well, this feeling that a familiar thing is new or strange is called jamais vu and it’s the opposite of deja vu.
+In jamais vu, you know what you’re seeing is familiar, but somehow it seems unfamiliar.

 An experimenter once made his participants write the word “door” again and again.
 Soon, more than half of the participants reported experiencing Jamais vu.